thethemefoundry/developer-docs/make/hooks.md

 apply_filters( 'make_customizer_footer_sections', $footer_sections );
 ```

-Filter the definitions for the controls in the Footer panel of the Customizer.
+Deprecated: Filter the definitions for the controls in the Footer panel of the Customizer.

+### Description

+This filter was introduced when the Footer options were all in one panel instead of divided among Typography, Color, Layout, etc.

 ### Returns